jonverne1/Spotlight/README.md

 # Spotlight

-Spotlight is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+Spotlight is a versatile template designed to showcase your work on the web.
+It serves as a portfolio visibility site, allowing you to present your projects in an engaging and professional manner.

 ## Getting started

-To get started with this template, first install the npm dependencies:
+To get started, first install the npm dependencies:

 ```bash
 npm install